marwahlrs/bnpl-data-warehouse/README.md

 # BNPL Data Warehouse & Analytics Dashboard

-A simplified implementation of a data warehouse for a Buy Now Pay Later (BNPL) fintech company, designed to showcase data engineering skills and demonstrate key principles in modern data engineering.
+Hands-on implementation and analysis of a Buy Now Pay Later (BNPL) data pipeline based on an open-source reference project.
+The focus of this project is understanding data ingestion, transformation, and storage workflows rather than building a production system.

 ## Project Overview